The first of many promises Bruno Mäder, head of the company’s biosimilars business unit

 Q: What are the strongest concerns you’ve heard about biosimilars?

 I think there was a lot of concern around safety for these products.
-First and foremost for Merck, and I know for all involved in this market, the health of the patient is most important, nothing should be done that would compromise that.
-When you are facing the potential of having to switch drugs, from a biologic to a biosimilar, it’s a big concern for patients because obviously they don’t want to move away from something that is working for them.
+First and foremost, for Merck, and I know for all involved in this market, the health of the patient is most important, nothing should be done that would compromise that.
+When you are facing the potential of having to switch drugs, from a biologic to a biosimilar, it’s a big concern for patients because obviously, they don’t want to move away from something that is working for them.
 At the same time, when it comes to new patients the data is very clear, there’s no difference in terms of efficacy and safety and for patients who did make the transition from the originator to the biosimilar, preliminary results showed that they continued to do well.
-That being said and based on a trial, we believe that patients who initiate or switch to Brenzys™ will continue to do well, or at least as well as they were doing on the originator product.

 Q: I expect that the level of expertise to research, manufacture and develop these types of compounds needs to be high.
 Why did Merck choose Samsung Bioepis Co. over other potential partners?